calebcase/gomnia/README.md

 * Streaming/online versions of algorithms
 * Reading from stdin and writing to stdout
 * Defaulting to human readable i/o
+* Using existing libraries

+Gomnia aims to expose functionality normally only available from within a specific language/runtime/library to the terminal (e.g. Octave, Matlab, R, Scipy, Gonum, GSL, etc).
+Where possible it will use existing libraries to fulfill that mission.

+In particular, since Gomnia is written in Go it largely exposes functionality found in [Gonum][gonum].

 ## Install